ConnectBox/wifi-test-framework/reports/calibration.md

 ## Summary

-Performance may vary by up to 25% between identical configured devices using interleaved runs.
+Performance has been seen to vary by up to 25% between identical configured devices.

-Performance has been seen to vary by up to 20% between identical runs on the same hardware.
+Performance has been seen to vary by up to 20% between identical tests on the same hardware.

 ## Background